ePages-de/epages-devportal/_posts/2019/2019-07-31-consistency.md

 ## Glossaries

-I think we all agree that a translation memory is a great tool to support consistency in translations.
+I think we all agree that a translation memory is a great tool to ensure consistency in translations.
 But what about consistency in copywriting?
-If there is no text that the translation memory can compare, how should it be able to make suggestions?

 Are copywriters free to use whatever terminology they want?
 Of course not.
 They also need to take care of using the common terms and phrases.

-But it's a bit harder to find them.
+Glossaries are our tool of choice to support here.
-Glossaries do not only help to explain certain terms and concepts to external translators.
+They do not only help to explain certain terms and concepts to external translators.
 [Maintaining a glossary](https://developer.epages.com/blog/language-and-localization/five-compelling-reasons-why-you-should-care-about-terminology/){:target="_blank"} also facilitates a copywriters's life.
 If they are e.g. wondering if to use *user name* or *username*, or *ecommerce* or *e-commerce*, they can check the spelling in the glossary.
 This way the most important terms of the product will be spelled consistently throughout the software.